Here are resources to support learning and teaching in science.

 - Iowa ASCD continues to develop a curated and annotated list of useful web resources for science and STEM (Science, Technology, Engineering, and Mathematics).

-- One very important resources is the home page for the Next Generation Science Standards (NGSS) and the NGSS Hub from the National Science Teachers Association (NSTA).
+- One very important resource is the home page for the Next Generation Science Standards (NGSS) and the NGSS Hub from the National Science Teachers Association (NSTA).

 - Explore.org provides access to dozens of live nature cams from national parks in the United States, Canada, and around the world.
 In addition, teachers can access photographs, videos, key facts, and profiles describing specific animals seen on the live cams.